What are Composites and What Is a Composite Material?

 Reinforcement Material Forms

-Based on the type of manufacturing method and the desired characteristics of the composite part, reinforcement material can be processed into different forms.
+Based on the composite materials manufacturer and type of manufacturing method and the desired characteristics of the composite part, reinforcement material can be processed into different forms.
 Generally speaking, processed reinforcement materials can be classified into two main sub-categories:

-Continuous Fibers: This form of reinforcement has fibers which are full length and arranged in a particular orientation with respect to neighboring fibers.
+This form of reinforcement has fibers which are full length and arranged in a particular orientation with respect to neighbouring fibers.
 Continuous fibers have an extremely large fiber length to diameter ratio, and typically exhibit excellent strength and stiffness properties.

 Continuous fibers are commonly used when strength and stiffness are required.
 In the design process, designers use the orientation of the fibers to strengthen parts in the direction in which they are being loaded.
 When strength and stiffness are not a concern, discontinuous fibers products are often used and usually offer benefits in manufacturing speed.